celery/celery/docs/userguide/periodic-tasks.rst

 Introduction
 ============

-Celerybeat is a scheduler.
-It kicks off tasks at regular intervals, which are then executed by worker nodes available in the cluster.
+:program:`celerybeat` is a scheduler.
+It kicks off tasks at regular intervals, which are then executed by the worker nodes available in the cluster.

 By default the entries are taken from the :setting:`CELERYBEAT_SCHEDULE` setting, but custom stores can also be used, like storing the entries in an SQL database.

 You have to ensure only a single scheduler is running for a schedule at a time, otherwise you would end up with duplicate tasks.
 Using a centralized approach means the schedule does not have to be synchronized, and the service can operate without using locks.